 When it comes to leftover construction material like plaster, drywall, or scrap wood, we take these items straight to Lakeshore Recycling Systems.
 LRS has a state-of-the-art facility utilizing the most sophisticated equipment coupled with experienced line workers to divert over 90% of the material that arrives at their facility.

-If we pick up furniture, clothes, or other household items in good condition we will take it back to our warehouse where we separate it for donation.
-We donate furniture, clothes, toys, and other items to Salvation Army, Habitat for Humanity, and GoodWill.
+If we pick up furniture, clothes, or other household items in good condition we will take them back to our warehouse where we separate them for donation.
+We donate furniture, clothes, toys, and other items to Salvation Army, Habitat for Humanity, and Goodwill.

 The first step is to determine what qualifies as e-waste and where those materials can be deposited.